Paying for It: Reception

 While it was not surprising that a work by a cartoonist of Brown's standing would receive accolades from his peers and critics (being called "some of the best comics of Brown’s career" and "book of the year"), neither was it surprising that the book would be the focus of controversy.
 The subject matter and Brown's didactic approach to it were expected from the outset to draw fire, but some found Brown's approach to have more aesthetic repercussions:

 The advocacy displayed in the voluminous pages of the appendix may have been a detriment to the work overall, according to Tom Spurgeon at The Comics Reporter; "Give me scenes like the one where Brown argues with Seth over the issues, seething and impatient with Seth's answers and his own, desperate and human in wanting to make and win such discussions, over any number of facile dissections of each argument's actual merits."
 Brad MacKay of The Globe and Mail found that them "often amusing" and "thought-provoking," but sometimes "reductive and didactic."
 Critic R. Fiore found that Brown doesn't argue points well.

-Obscuring the faces of the prostitutes could be seen as Brown objectifying them, and with a feeling the book lacks a female perspective, "especially since all we see of them is their frequently naked bodies."
+Obscuring the faces of the sex workers could be seen as Brown objectifying them, and with a feeling the book lacks a female perspective, "especially since all we see of them is their frequently naked bodies."
 Brown has also been criticized for treading lightly over darker issues, like human trafficking, an oversight he acknowledges yet largely dismisses in the appendix; and class, one he barely acknowledges.
-Matt Seneca objected to paying for the book, as he felt the money would indirectly pay for the exploitation of prostitutes.
+Matt Seneca objected to paying for the book, as he felt the money would indirectly pay for the exploitation of sex workers.
 Brown also raised eyebrows by claiming physical drug addiction doesn't exist.

 Other media

 In May 2012, Sook-Yin Lee told Ottawa Magazine that she would be directing a film adaptation of Paying for It.
 The script was being prepared by Lee, Brown and Adam Litovitz, with an eye towards making the story less didactic and episodic.

+The film adaptation, Paying for It, premiered in the Platform Prize program at the 2024 Toronto International Film Festival.
+In conjunction with the film premiere, Drawn & Quarterly also reissued a new "film edition" of the graphic novel, with a foreword by Lee and special bonus material about the film production.